 Gretchen was appointed Walker’s Assistant Head for Advancement in October 2016.
 Coming from Trinity College, she served as Director of Development and, more recently, as Director of Principal Gifts and International Development.
 Prior to Trinity, Gretchen’s career in education includes over a decade of fundraising at Cornell University and over a decade of work in admissions at Cornell University, Ithaca College, and her alma mater, Wells College.Read Full Profile

 Allie Harris '13

-Allie Harris ’13 assists the Advancement office by supporting and growing technology and donor recognition programs.
+Allie Harris ’13 joined The Ethel Walker School Advancement Team in 2019.
 She graduated cum laude from the College of the Holy Cross in Worcester in 2017 where she majored in English Literature and wrote for print magazines and social media.
-She won awards for her work including team MPVP in 2018 for managing business deals at Prolific 1.
-At Walker’s, Allie was head of day students and head of Cicerones as well as a member of the Varsity Equestrian Team.Read Full Profile
+At Walker’s, Allie was Head of Day Students and Head of Cicerones as well as a member of the Varsity Equestrian Team.Read Full Profile

 Kathryn Bratslavsky joined Walker’s Advancement Office in 2020.
 She is also known at Walker’s for her role as yogini, a role which facilitated her appreciation toward the Walker’s community.
 Kathryn earned a B.A. in English from UConn Storrs where she was a New England scholar, graduating cum laude.
 She earned a second B.A. from UConn Storrs in Psychological Sciences.
 Most recently, Kathryn served as executive assistant, office manager, project manager and analyst at the Leadership Research Institute in Middletown, CT.